PaulWoodIII/advent-of-code/docs/START_NEW_DAY.md

 1. After the developer confirms the day's work is complete, commit and push the changes:
    - Stage all changes: `git add .`
    - Write a thoughtful commit message focused on Day X that includes:
-     - The day number and puzzle title
+     - The day number and puzzle title (extracted from puzzle description)
      - Key algorithms or concepts used
      - Brief summary of the solution approach
      - **Important**: Do NOT include the actual solution values (answer numbers) in the commit message